shrsulav/notes/_posts/2023-05-08-Attitude-Determination-and-Control-Software-for-Studsat-2.markdown

 date:   2017-07-01 17:33:18 -0500
 categories: stm32 cortex-m4
 ---
 StudSat-2 [[1]][ref_1] is a nano-satellite project developed under the initiative of Centre of Excellence for Space Research [[2]][ref_2].
 I worked as an intern and undergraduate research student with Attitude Determination and Control Systems (ADCS) team for nearly a year.
-During my time with the team, I worked on writing ADCS firmware for STM32F4-Discovery board.
+During my time with the team, I worked on writing ADCS firmware for STM32F4-Discovery board [[11]][ref_11].
 I used FreeRTOS kernel to implement the firmware.

 ### Attitude Determination Algorithm